 Quartz recently reported that the $33 billion deal made at the Africa Summit last week might not go as far as its investors would like, largely due to the “terrible state of statistical reporting in most of Africa.”
 The article cites Nigeria’s sudden leap in GDP, which allowed the country to replace South Africa as the continent’s largest economy, as evidence of “sketchy” data reporting.
-A recent working paper from the Center for Global Development explains the two incentive structures that may cause aid recipients to report data incorrectly: Front-line service providers sometimes overstate their progress to governments, as in the case of primary education programs funded with per-pupil grants, and governments may themselves also misrepresent findings to foreign donors, for example when continued funding is proportional to reported vaccination rates.
+A recent working paper from the Center for Global Development explains the two incentive structures that may cause aid recipients to report data incorrectly.
+Front-line service providers sometimes overstate their progress to governments, as in the case of primary education programs funded with per-pupil grants.
+Similarly, governments may themselves also misrepresent findings to foreign donors, for example when continued funding is proportional to reported vaccination rates.

-Particularly during budget negotiations, suspicion of waste and corruption in foreign assistance programs is a popular theme in the United States, but this country has long had a broader problem with statistical error reporting that may affect programs in all departments and agencies.
+Particularly during budget negotiations, suspicion of waste and corruption in foreign assistance programs is a popular theme in the United States, but this country has long had a broader problem with statistical error reporting that may affect all departments and agencies.
 In a draft of his upcoming paper, Professor Charles Manski addresses the lack of progress in agencies’ statistical reporting accuracy since the incendiary 1963 work by Oskar Morgenstern, the economist most remembered for contributing to the development of game theory.
 Manski demonstrates that federal data is overwhelmingly represented by point estimates, while nonsampling error remains unquantified in federal employment and income data, significantly reducing its utility to researchers and interested citizens.
 A paper in the Journal of Official Statistics agrees: “data quality information that users need is not always made available and is not consistently reported across agencies.”

 The possibility of error does not necessarily go unmentioned: Manski identifies several examples of acknowledgment, including addendums to an employment report from the Bureau of Labor Statistics (BLS), and to the Census Bureau’s annual Current Population Report.
 Critically, the magnitudes of error are not provided.